Colleges, universities prepare for social distancing in fall, potential drop in enrollment

 "We are cautiously optimistic that we will begin the fall semester on schedule in mid-August with all students who are able returning to campus.
 From now until then, depending on evolving facts and government rules, we will plan a gradual process of reopening.
 At each stage, however, we must be open to re-evaluating our plans as the facts and circumstances surrounding COVID-19 change."

-Meanwhile, the University of Houston Downtown issued this statement about its plans for the fall semester:
+Meanwhile, the University of Houston issued this statement about its plans for the fall semester:

 "In regard to the fall semester, we expect to resume face-to-face instruction in the fall and we will continue to follow all CDC and local and state health guidelines that remain in place such as social distancing.
 However, we are making plans for three scenarios: fully online, fully on campus, and some form of hybrid.
 Depending on the public health conditions in the city, we will make that determination sometime in late May or early June.